RadXGH/cursorFaceTracking/README.md

 _midOfScreenY = camSizeY / 2_

-- The size of the blue rectangle can be modified using the above code.
+- The size of the blue rectangle can be modified using the code above.

+_moveX = 30_

+_moveY = 30_

+- How fast/far the cursor changes position can be modified using the code above.